cacharle/minishell_test/README.md

-  -h, --help            show this help message and exit -p PATH, --path PATH  Path to minishell directory -l, --list            Print available test suites -k, --check-leaks     Run valgrind on tests (disable usual comparison with bash) -r BEGIN END, --range BEGIN END
+  -h, --help            show this help message and exit -p PATH, --path PATH  Path to minishell directory -l, --list            Print available test suites
+  -t COMMAND, --try-cmd COMMAND
+                        Run a custom command like this test would (the only environment variable passed to your executable are TERM and PATH) -k, --check-leaks     Run valgrind on tests (disable usual comparison with bash) -r BEGIN END, --range BEGIN END
                         Range of test index to run (imply --show-index)